Omixxx/beeve_backend/README.md

 1. First create a `.env` file under `/vino`
 2. Modify the `appplication.yml` file to match your database configuration. (username and password)
-3. Start an instance of mariadb by running `docker-compose up -d` in the root directory of the project.
+3. Start an instance of mariadb by running `docker-compose up -d` in the root directory of the project (make sure the `3306` port is avaiable, otherwise edit the docker-compose and change it).
 4. Install the dependencies by running `mvn clean install` .
 5. Run the application using `mvn spring-boot:run`